slabban/slabban.github.io/index.md

 <img src="/images/IoU figure.png?raw=true" />

-The key to bringing these two sensor was simple yet effective mathmatical principle termed the _Jaccard Index_, or _Intersection Over Union (IoU)_ .
-The implementation of best illustrated above, where one rectangle is the bounding box of the classified object from the Monocular Camera and the other rectangle is from the 3D bounding box of the LiDAR which is projected as 2D pixels using Transformation and Image Geometry packages/libraries that are available to ROS. intersected boxes with an IoU value of 50% or above can be percieved as cars.
+The key to bringing these two sensors together was simple yet effective mathmatical principle termed the _Jaccard Index_, or _Intersection Over Union (IoU)_ .
+The implementation is best illustrated above, where one rectangle represents the bounding box of the classified object from the Monocular Camera and the other rectangle comes from the 3D bounding box of the LiDAR which was projected as 2D pixels using Transformation and Image Geometry packages/libraries that are available to ROS.
+Intersected boxes with an IoU value of 50% or above can be percieved as cars.

 For more detailed information on Intersection over Union, click this [link](https://www.pyimagesearch.com/2016/11/07/intersection-over-union-iou-for-object-detection/ "IoU").